 But it is never just about that one person.
 I am also widely experienced in working with those affected and afflicted by witnessing someone in the grip of active addiction.
 You need your own time and space to recover too...

 My fees reflect my experience and training.
-Generally I charge £40 per session but this is always open to discussion and the length of time over which counselling is required.
+Generally I charge £50 per session.

 Sometimes clients ask for help with a particular issue - the work is focused and often a few sessions can make the difference and empower the change needed.
 At other times, a slowly but solidly built therapeutic relationship enables deeper work with time to explore painful issues and carefully effect lasting change.